 COVID-19 has wreaked havoc globally in 2020 and it does not seem to be letting up in the New Year, with new strains of the virus now rearing its ugly head in Europe.
 As many countries go into lockdown for the umpteenth time, what is going to happen to good old customer service as we know it, be it at retail stores or our favourite restaurants?

 As with anything, there are always two sides to a coin.
 The pandemic has created a new normal and in the area of customer service, some good has come out of it.

 Due to the safe management measures put in place, the number of people allowed in restaurants has decreased.
 As such, there will be less people dining in a restaurant at any one time.
 With less diners, the service staff will be able to give more attention to the ones that are present.
 This would not have been possible in the past where you have a fully packed restaurant that was understaffed.

 Another positive that has arisen due to the pandemic will be the level of hygiene standards and cleanliness of stores and food outlets.
-We have a module about food hygiene so feel free to check it out here.
+Check out our food hygiene page with sample modules.